By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 At this point is history there is a lot more that can be done to help someone with a mental illness than ever before.
 None of this is anywhere near an exact science.
 We can spot risk factors for some people some of the time but risk does not mean you will get it.
 Meds or therapy can be helpful but there are no guarantees on either for all people all the time.

 Regardless of what has caused a mental or emotional illness remember that treatment has helped millions of people overcome their issues and live meaningful, productive lives.

 For more on this topic take a look at the article by Tom Insel’s (former director of the National Institute of Mental Health.)
-Director’s Blog: What Caused This to Happen? – Part 2 where he talks about causes of mental illnesses and what we know about them.
+Director’s Blog: What Caused This to Happen? – Part 2 where he talks about the causes of mental illnesses and what we know about them.

 You might also want to check out the piece that Jonathan Roiser wrote for the British Psychological Society titled “What has neuroscience ever done for us?”